Explore UCD

 Stage 1 Options - B) Min 0 of:

-In addition, students must take at least three option modules from the list below, totalling to at least 15 credits.
+In addition, students must take up to three option modules from the list below, to bring the credit balance to 35.
 Note: All taught credits must be taken in Stage 1 and students must achieve a minimum of 35 taught credits in total, between core and options.
 Students with a technical background (computer science, engineering, statistics) take these modules from relevant offerings in the social sciences, while students with a social science background (incl. business and law) take these modules from relevant offerings in computer science, mathematics, and/or statistics.
 If your supervisor has recommended a module that does not appear below then please follow the advice on registration to taught modules published on the Graduate Studies website.

 Stage 1 Options - B) Min 0 of:

-In addition, students must take at least three option modules from the list below, totalling to at least 15 credits.
+In addition, students must take up to three option modules from the list below, to bring the credit balance to 35.
 Note: All taught credits must be taken in Stage 1 and students must achieve a minimum of 35 taught credits in total, between core and options.
 Students with a technical background (computer science, engineering, statistics) take these modules from relevant offerings in the social sciences, while students with a social science background (incl. business and law) take these modules from relevant offerings in computer science, mathematics, and/or statistics.
 If your supervisor has recommended a module that does not appear below then please follow the advice on registration to taught modules published on the Graduate Studies website.

 Stage 1 Options - B) Min 0 of:

-In addition, students must take at least three option modules from the list below, totalling to at least 15 credits.
+In addition, students must take up to three option modules from the list below, to bring the credit balance to 35.
 Note: All taught credits must be taken in Stage 1 and students must achieve a minimum of 35 taught credits in total, between core and options.
 Students with a technical background (computer science, engineering, statistics) take these modules from relevant offerings in the social sciences, while students with a social science background (incl. business and law) take these modules from relevant offerings in computer science, mathematics, and/or statistics.
 If your supervisor has recommended a module that does not appear below then please follow the advice on registration to taught modules published on the Graduate Studies website.

 Stage 1 Options - B) Min 0 of:

-In addition, students must take at least three option modules from the list below, totalling to at least 15 credits.
+In addition, students must take up to three option modules from the list below, to bring the credit balance to 35.
 Note: All taught credits must be taken in Stage 1 and students must achieve a minimum of 35 taught credits in total, between core and options.
 Students with a technical background (computer science, engineering, statistics) take these modules from relevant offerings in the social sciences, while students with a social science background (incl. business and law) take these modules from relevant offerings in computer science, mathematics, and/or statistics.
 If your supervisor has recommended a module that does not appear below then please follow the advice on registration to taught modules published on the Graduate Studies website.

 Stage 1 Options - B) Min 0 of:

-In addition, students must take at least three option modules from the list below, totalling to at least 15 credits.
+In addition, students must take up to three option modules from the list below, to bring the credit balance to 35.
 Note: All taught credits must be taken in Stage 1 and students must achieve a minimum of 35 taught credits in total, between core and options.
 Students with a technical background (computer science, engineering, statistics) take these modules from relevant offerings in the social sciences, while students with a social science background (incl. business and law) take these modules from relevant offerings in computer science, mathematics, and/or statistics.
 If your supervisor has recommended a module that does not appear below then please follow the advice on registration to taught modules published on the Graduate Studies website.

 Stage 1 Options - B) Min 0 of:

-In addition, students must take at least three option modules from the list below, totalling to at least 15 credits.
+In addition, students must take up to three option modules from the list below, to bring the credit balance to 35.
 Note: All taught credits must be taken in Stage 1 and students must achieve a minimum of 35 taught credits in total, between core and options.
 Students with a technical background (computer science, engineering, statistics) take these modules from relevant offerings in the social sciences, while students with a social science background (incl. business and law) take these modules from relevant offerings in computer science, mathematics, and/or statistics.
 If your supervisor has recommended a module that does not appear below then please follow the advice on registration to taught modules published on the Graduate Studies website.

 Stage 1 Options - B) Min 0 of:

-In addition, students must take at least three option modules from the list below, totalling to at least 15 credits.
+In addition, students must take up to three option modules from the list below, to bring the credit balance to 35.
 Note: All taught credits must be taken in Stage 1 and students must achieve a minimum of 35 taught credits in total, between core and options.
 Students with a technical background (computer science, engineering, statistics) take these modules from relevant offerings in the social sciences, while students with a social science background (incl. business and law) take these modules from relevant offerings in computer science, mathematics, and/or statistics.
 If your supervisor has recommended a module that does not appear below then please follow the advice on registration to taught modules published on the Graduate Studies website.

 Stage 1 Options - B) Min 0 of:

-In addition, students must take at least three option modules from the list below, totalling to at least 15 credits.
+In addition, students must take up to three option modules from the list below, to bring the credit balance to 35.
 Note: All taught credits must be taken in Stage 1 and students must achieve a minimum of 35 taught credits in total, between core and options.
 Students with a technical background (computer science, engineering, statistics) take these modules from relevant offerings in the social sciences, while students with a social science background (incl. business and law) take these modules from relevant offerings in computer science, mathematics, and/or statistics.
 If your supervisor has recommended a module that does not appear below then please follow the advice on registration to taught modules published on the Graduate Studies website.

 Stage 1 Options - B) Min 0 of:

-In addition, students must take at least three option modules from the list below, totalling to at least 15 credits.
+In addition, students must take up to three option modules from the list below, to bring the credit balance to 35.
 Note: All taught credits must be taken in Stage 1 and students must achieve a minimum of 35 taught credits in total, between core and options.
 Students with a technical background (computer science, engineering, statistics) take these modules from relevant offerings in the social sciences, while students with a social science background (incl. business and law) take these modules from relevant offerings in computer science, mathematics, and/or statistics.
 If your supervisor has recommended a module that does not appear below then please follow the advice on registration to taught modules published on the Graduate Studies website.

 Stage 1 Options - B) Min 0 of:

-In addition, students must take at least three option modules from the list below, totalling to at least 15 credits.
+In addition, students must take up to three option modules from the list below, to bring the credit balance to 35.
 Note: All taught credits must be taken in Stage 1 and students must achieve a minimum of 35 taught credits in total, between core and options.
 Students with a technical background (computer science, engineering, statistics) take these modules from relevant offerings in the social sciences, while students with a social science background (incl. business and law) take these modules from relevant offerings in computer science, mathematics, and/or statistics.
 If your supervisor has recommended a module that does not appear below then please follow the advice on registration to taught modules published on the Graduate Studies website.

 Stage 1 Options - B) Min 0 of:

-In addition, students must take at least three option modules from the list below, totalling to at least 15 credits.
+In addition, students must take up to three option modules from the list below, to bring the credit balance to 35.
 Note: All taught credits must be taken in Stage 1 and students must achieve a minimum of 35 taught credits in total, between core and options.
 Students with a technical background (computer science, engineering, statistics) take these modules from relevant offerings in the social sciences, while students with a social science background (incl. business and law) take these modules from relevant offerings in computer science, mathematics, and/or statistics.
 If your supervisor has recommended a module that does not appear below then please follow the advice on registration to taught modules published on the Graduate Studies website.

 Stage 1 Options - B) Min 0 of:

-In addition, students must take at least three option modules from the list below, totalling to at least 15 credits.
+In addition, students must take up to three option modules from the list below, to bring the credit balance to 35.
 Note: All taught credits must be taken in Stage 1 and students must achieve a minimum of 35 taught credits in total, between core and options.
 Students with a technical background (computer science, engineering, statistics) take these modules from relevant offerings in the social sciences, while students with a social science background (incl. business and law) take these modules from relevant offerings in computer science, mathematics, and/or statistics.
 If your supervisor has recommended a module that does not appear below then please follow the advice on registration to taught modules published on the Graduate Studies website.

 Stage 1 Options - B) Min 0 of:

-In addition, students must take at least three option modules from the list below, totalling to at least 15 credits.
+In addition, students must take up to three option modules from the list below, to bring the credit balance to 35.
 Note: All taught credits must be taken in Stage 1 and students must achieve a minimum of 35 taught credits in total, between core and options.
 Students with a technical background (computer science, engineering, statistics) take these modules from relevant offerings in the social sciences, while students with a social science background (incl. business and law) take these modules from relevant offerings in computer science, mathematics, and/or statistics.
 If your supervisor has recommended a module that does not appear below then please follow the advice on registration to taught modules published on the Graduate Studies website.

 Stage 1 Options - B) Min 0 of:

-In addition, students must take at least three option modules from the list below, totalling to at least 15 credits.
+In addition, students must take up to three option modules from the list below, to bring the credit balance to 35.
 Note: All taught credits must be taken in Stage 1 and students must achieve a minimum of 35 taught credits in total, between core and options.
 Students with a technical background (computer science, engineering, statistics) take these modules from relevant offerings in the social sciences, while students with a social science background (incl. business and law) take these modules from relevant offerings in computer science, mathematics, and/or statistics.
 If your supervisor has recommended a module that does not appear below then please follow the advice on registration to taught modules published on the Graduate Studies website.

 Stage 1 Options - B) Min 0 of:

-In addition, students must take at least three option modules from the list below, totalling to at least 15 credits.
+In addition, students must take up to three option modules from the list below, to bring the credit balance to 35.
 Note: All taught credits must be taken in Stage 1 and students must achieve a minimum of 35 taught credits in total, between core and options.
 Students with a technical background (computer science, engineering, statistics) take these modules from relevant offerings in the social sciences, while students with a social science background (incl. business and law) take these modules from relevant offerings in computer science, mathematics, and/or statistics.
 If your supervisor has recommended a module that does not appear below then please follow the advice on registration to taught modules published on the Graduate Studies website.

 Stage 1 Options - B) Min 0 of:

-In addition, students must take at least three option modules from the list below, totalling to at least 15 credits.
+In addition, students must take up to three option modules from the list below, to bring the credit balance to 35.
 Note: All taught credits must be taken in Stage 1 and students must achieve a minimum of 35 taught credits in total, between core and options.
 Students with a technical background (computer science, engineering, statistics) take these modules from relevant offerings in the social sciences, while students with a social science background (incl. business and law) take these modules from relevant offerings in computer science, mathematics, and/or statistics.
 If your supervisor has recommended a module that does not appear below then please follow the advice on registration to taught modules published on the Graduate Studies website.

 Stage 1 Options - B) Min 0 of:

-In addition, students must take at least three option modules from the list below, totalling to at least 15 credits.
+In addition, students must take up to three option modules from the list below, to bring the credit balance to 35.
 Note: All taught credits must be taken in Stage 1 and students must achieve a minimum of 35 taught credits in total, between core and options.
 Students with a technical background (computer science, engineering, statistics) take these modules from relevant offerings in the social sciences, while students with a social science background (incl. business and law) take these modules from relevant offerings in computer science, mathematics, and/or statistics.
 If your supervisor has recommended a module that does not appear below then please follow the advice on registration to taught modules published on the Graduate Studies website.

 Stage 1 Options - B) Min 0 of:

-In addition, students must take at least three option modules from the list below, totalling to at least 15 credits.
+In addition, students must take up to three option modules from the list below, to bring the credit balance to 35.
 Note: All taught credits must be taken in Stage 1 and students must achieve a minimum of 35 taught credits in total, between core and options.
 Students with a technical background (computer science, engineering, statistics) take these modules from relevant offerings in the social sciences, while students with a social science background (incl. business and law) take these modules from relevant offerings in computer science, mathematics, and/or statistics.
 If your supervisor has recommended a module that does not appear below then please follow the advice on registration to taught modules published on the Graduate Studies website.

 PhD Quantitative & Computational Social Science (W542) Full Time